-Try to keep the soil evenly moist of the time (but not constantly saturated).
+Try to keep the soil evenly moist most of the time (but not constantly saturated).
 Don't let it dry out.

 Mature plants are reported to withstand a light frost, but i recommend protecting it from frost the first year.

 In very hot climates, they should probably have some afternoon shade.
 To keep the roots cool, keep the pot shaded, perhaps by placing it inside a second pot made of clay.

 Pruning isn't necessary for this plant, but you may remove any undesirable branches, or trim overly long branches shorter, which will encourage side shoots to grow.
 Feel free to tie the branches upright if you don't want them to grow sideways like they normally do.

 Repot as needed to a larger container.
 An adult plant may be kept in a 5 gallon (20 liter) pot if it's occasionally pruned shorter.

-Bugs to watch out for - spider mites (tiny "dots" under the leaves), mealy bugs, thrips, caterpillars, and slugs/snails.
+Bugs to watch out for - spider mites (tiny "dots" under the leaves), mealy bugs, thrips.
+Slugs & snails can do a lot of damage.
 Try using insecticidal soap on insects before using stronger remedies, since some may harm the plant.